Sanjeev9726/up-your-git-game/README.md

 > This project's steps can be found on the [article](https://dev.to/christopherkade/up-your-git-game-and-clean-up-your-history-4j3j) or down bellow.
-Hello
+Hello Sanjeev

 This repository will help you understand how rebase works by actually using it !
 Don't worry if you make any mistakes, this is a clean slate, you can always re-clone it if you mess up.